-Our next scheduled Amazon Field School is anticipated to run in Spring 2017.
-If you would like to be contacted once dates have been confirmed, we would be happy to connect back with you, when further information becomes available.
-If you have any questions, please contact Alex Leach - KPU International (firstname.lastname@example.org)
+Our next scheduled Amazon Field School is anticipated to run in April/May 2018.
+If you have any questions, please contact Joseph Watson-MacKay - KPU International (firstname.lastname@example.org)

 Travel to the Amazon Rainforest of Colombia and experience first hand the Calanoa Natural Reserve located on the banks of the Amazon River.
 Participate in a multitude of interdisciplinary and cultural experiences, and bring to your studies a renewed depth, purpose, and global awareness.